Resources > Expeditions > Arctic > British Arctic Expedition 1875-6

 Beaumont’s team were also developing scurvy, out of seven men only two were still fit.
 They dragged the sledges with the others strapped to them and three crawling behind, hampered by bad weather and difficult terrain.
 To lighten the load all nonessentials were abandoned including their tent.
 Beaumont left his men huddled under a strip of canvas whilst he went to get help at Polaris Bay.
 On his way he met a rescue team driven by dogs, they had been sent out to look for him and took him back to his stricken men.
 With them they had seal meat which is a good antisorsbic, once the men had eaten this they were able to continue onwards to Polaris Bay.

 By the end of June, the Alert had 53 crew on board, nine of which were capable of service, the rest had also succumbed to the effects of scurvy.
 The Discovery had been hit by scurvy too, Nares needed to return home but his ship was still surrounded by ice.
-Using gunpowder he blew the ice apart creating a gap by which he could reach the open water and he sailed towards the Discovery.
+Using gunpowder he blew the ice apart creating a gap by which he could reach the open water.

 Deacon, M. & Savours, A. (1976) Sir George Strong Nares 1831-1915 in The Polar Record Volume 18, Number 113 May 1976.